spring-projects/spring-amqp-samples/rabbitmq-tutorials/README.md

 - tut5,{sender|receiver}   Topics
 - tut6,{client|server}     RPC

-(The order of the profiles is not relevant.)

 The app uses Spring Profiles to control what tutorial it's running, and if it's a Sender or Receiver.
 Run the app however you like to run boot apps.
 I frequently build the app with maven, and then run it like: